Macron's party seen winning parliament majority - Harris poll

-PARIS French President Emmanuel Macron is seen winning an absolute majority in parliament in this month's legislative elections, a Harris Interactive poll showed on Thursday.
+PARIS (Reuters) - French President Emmanuel Macron is seen winning an absolute majority in parliament in this month's legislative elections, a Harris Interactive poll showed on Thursday.

 Macron's Republic On the Move (LREM) party was seen getting 360 to 390 seats in the lower house of parliament, far more than the 289 necessary for an absolute majority, the poll for LCP television showed.